Employer of Record Risks in India: Execution Gaps to Watch For

 Conclusion

-But not every EOR is built for the operational reality in India.
+But not every EOR is set up to run the operational work that sits around payroll in India.

 TeemGenie was designed as a full‑scope India expansion partner for early‑stage global startups building their first teams with: